dhooper1/Black-throated-Finch/README.md

 # Black-throated-Finch
-Data and code related to black-throated finch projects
+Data and code related to projects on the black-throated finch